 Our analysis proceeds in three steps.
-First, we estimate the impact of automation on wages and employment rates of demographic groups, following the method of Acemoglu and Restrepo (2022).
+First, we estimate the impact of automation on wages, employment rates and household incomes of demographic groups, following the method of Acemoglu and Restrepo (2022).
 Second, we use the estimated coefficients to calculate counterfactual wages and employment rates that would have been recorded in 2018 if robot penetration remained at the 2006 level in each country and industry.
-Third, we evaluate the effects on household incomes, using these counterfactual effects as inputs in the EUROMOD microsimulation model.
+Third, we evaluate the impacts on household income inequality and identify the role of tax and benefit systems in cushioning them, using these counterfactual effects as inputs in the EUROMOD microsimulation model.